Kingxukai/linux/Documentation/scheduler/sched-deadline.rst

- SCHED_{OTHER,FIFO,RR,DEADLINE} scheduling policies and their related parameters (e.g., niceness, priority, runtime/deadline/period). rt-app is a valuable tool, as it can be used to synthetically recreate certain workloads (maybe mimicking real use-cases) and evaluate how the scheduler behaves under such workloads.
+ SCHED_{OTHER,FIFO,RR,DEADLINE} scheduling policies and their related parameters (e.g., niceness, priority, runtime/deadline/period). rt-app is a valuable tool, as it can be used to synthetically recreate certain workloads (maybe mimicking real use-cases) and evaluate how the woke scheduler behaves under such workloads.
 In this way, results are easily reproducible. rt-app is available at: https://github.com/scheduler-tools/rt-app.